reddysrinath16/BengaluruHousePricePrediction/README.md

 # BengaluruHousePricePrediction
-### Building a Model to Predict the Price of the House in a Bangalore
+### Building a Model to Predict the Price of the House in a Bangaluru
-#### Checkout the Data Analysis - shorturl.at/wEIM8
+#### Checkout the Data Analysis - https://github.com/reddysrinath16/BengaluruHousePricePrediction/blob/main/model/BengaluruHousePricePrediction.ipynb

 <b>Sslect</b> - Number of Rooms and Number of Bathroom